When Can I Apply for ILR? How to Calculate Your Qualifying Date

 The 2026 reforms introduce a further layer of timing complexity for Skilled Worker applicants through the "Earned Settlement" framework.
 Under the standard rules:

-• High earners (£50,270+ for 3 years) can apply at year 5 even though the base line for non-accelerated routes is now 10 years
+- High earners (£50,270 or more for the 3 years preceding the application) can apply at year 5 even though the baseline for non-accelerated routes is now 10 years

 Calculating Your Earliest Application Date: Step by Step